Justice Quarterly Electronic Submissions

 JQ is abstracted or indexed in Social Sciences Citation Index, ISI Alerting Services, Current Contents/Social and Behavioral Sciences, Abstracts in Criminology and Penology, Criminal Justice Abstracts, Criminal Justice Periodical Index, NCJRS, Uncover, Violence and Abuse Abstracts, Sage Public Administration Abstracts, Social Planning/Policy & Development Abstracts, and Linguistics and Language Behavior Abstracts.

-Justice Quarterly’s 2008 5-year Impact Factor was 1.922, ranking 7th of 31 journals in the Thomson Reuters Social Science Citation Index – Criminology and Penology Category.
-The 2007 5-year Impact Factor was 1.758 and ranked 4th of 29 journals.
-JQ’s 2008 standard Impact Factor was 1.325, ranking it 9th of 31.
-For information concerning the Impact Factor see http://isiwebofknowledge.com/products_tools/analytical/jcr/.
+Justice Quarterly’s 2012 Impact Factor is 1.754, ranked 9th out of 52 in the Thomson Reuters Social Sciences Citation Index – Criminology and Penology Category.
+JQ’s 2012 5-year Impact Factor is 1.791, ranked 13th of 52 journals.
+For information concerning the Impact Factor see www.webofknowledge.com/JCR.

 The JQ Editor: